 Check out our post Calle Mercaderes: Museum Incubator in Old Havana for more information.

-There aren’t many peso restaurants scattered around the plazas in Old Havana.
+There aren’t many peso restaurants scattered around the plazas on our Havana walking tour.

 That is why we were excited to find Mundo Aborigen Cafeteria on the south side of Plaza de Armas.